-Richly varied in form and focus, his recent projects run the gamut from traveling along illicit trade routes with Bedouin smugglers to documenting labor and banter between mechanics in a Miami body shop.
-In works like these, he homes in on economies of people, objects, and images, tracing various ways of navigating through these networks or investigating their structures.
+Shadi Habib Allah works across film, sculpture, and installation, often drawing on a process of deep research and on-the-ground engagement in specific locales.
+Richly varied in form and focus, his projects run the gamut from traveling along illicit trade routes with Bedouin smugglers to recreating the bathtub of French Revolutionary radical Jean-Paul Marat.
+In works such as these, he homes in on economies of people, objects, and images, tracing various ways of navigating through these networks or investigating their structures.

 Curated by Solveig Øvstebø.